rhettchase/data-structures-and-algorithms/python/docs/linked_list_insertions/README.md

             raise TargetError("Cannot insert before in an empty list")

         # If the head is the target node, insert the new node before head
-        if self.head.value == value:
+        if self.head.value == target_value:
             new_node.next = self.head
             self.head = new_node
             return

          # Traverse the list to find the node before the target node
         current = self.head
-        while current.next is not None and current.next.value != value:
+        while current.next is not None and current.next.value != target_value:
             current = current.next

         # If the target node is found, insert the new node before it